dylndreams/FLUIDBOI./README.md

 # Getting Started
 Before you start, you'll need:
-- ANTIRUINS by lerabot (this is what the 2D framework uses)
+- ANTIRUINS by lerabot
 - VS CODE (haven't tested other IDEs)
 - Dreamcast (or an emulator)
-- KOS and it's enviroment (for the 3D framework)
+- a couple libraries (zed.lua, bump-3dpd.lua, etc.)

 ## Installing
-Navigate your way to the ANTIRUINS folder and paste the framework inside.
+Navigate your way to the ANTIRUINS gitlab for further instructions
-You can do this by:
-- Downloading the folder
-- Unzip it
-- Copy the folder into the ANTIRUINS folder